dasch-swiss/dsp-meta/docs/data/future-datamodel.md

 the research project, which we refer to as the umbrella project.
 This allows for a more accurate representation of overarching initiatives that span multiple research projects over extended periods.
-Additionally, we have implemented collections and subcollections to facilitate more precise referencing and organization of different parts of the data.
+Additionally, we have implemented collections and subcollections to facilitate more precise referencing and organization of different parts of the data, additionally enabling projects to retain and represent historical groupings of data.

 By expanding our metadata model in this way, we aim to provide a more robust framework that supports the integrity and longevity of humanities research data.
 This evolution